zvelo/go-signalfx/README.md

     // Min and Max are reset each time bucket is reported
     ```

-7. When ready to send the DataPoints to SignalFx, just `Report` them.
+8. When ready to send the DataPoints to SignalFx, just `Report` them.

     ```go
     reporter.Report(context.Background())
+    ```

+9. `Report` can be run multiple times but does not stop tracking DataPoints after it is run.
+If you need to stop sending a DataPoint, it must be removed manually.

+    ```go
+    reporter.RemoveDataPoint(gauge, incDP, counter)
+    reporter.RemoveBucket(bucket)
     ```